**Note: This blog was updated on February 15th, 2019, to reflect new changes to the Sheriff Sale.**

 The auction occurs on the 2nd floor of the City County Building.

-The afternoon before the auction, usually LATE afternoon for whatever reason, the Sheriff’s Department emails the opening bids to its distribution list.
+A day, sometimes two, before the sale, the Sheriff’s Department emails the opening bids to its distribution list.
 If you want added to the email list, you’ll simply need to ask.

 At this point, you frantically match-up the bids to your research and determine if the property is a deal, or no deal.